Zimmer (automobile)

-Zimmer automobiles were originally manufactured by the Zimmer Motor Cars Corporation, which was incorporated in the State of Ohio in July 1980.
-In August 1980, it was registered as a Foreign For Profit Corporation in the State of Florida under file number 846776.
+Zimmer Motor Cars was a manufacturer of neo-classic automobiles.
+The company was originally incorporated in Ohio in July 1980 as the Zimmer Motor Cars Corporation.
+In August 1980, it was registered as a Foreign For Profit Corporation in the state of Florida under file number 846776.
 The company was a subsidiary of the Zimmer Corporation, then based in Pompano Beach, Florida.

+The company declared bankruptcy in 1988 and restructured on a smaller scale.
+In 1997, the brand name and remaining company assets were sold to Art Zimmer (who is no relation to the original Zimmer family that founded the company), whose Art Zimmer Neo-Classic Motor Car Company, continued producing Zimmer-badged automobiles until 2020.

 History

 Zimmer Motorcars Corporation was established in 1980 as a manufacturer of neo-classic automobiles.

-The idea for this automobile was initially drawn on a napkin at a private dinner between Paul Zimmer, chairman and President of Zimmer Corporation and Robert "Bob" Zimmer, Paul Zimmer's son, employee and shareholder of the company.
+The idea for this automobile was initially drawn on a napkin at a private dinner between Paul Zimmer, chairman and President of Zimmer Corporation and Robert "Bob" Zimmer, Paul Zimmer's son, an employee and shareholder of the company.
 Paul Zimmer drew what was to become the Golden Spirit on a napkin, handed it to Bob Zimmer and told him that not only were they going to build a neo-classic automobile, but that the younger Zimmer would be responsible for all functions of the operation and ongoing supervision of Zimmer Motor Cars Corporation.
 By 1982, Bob Zimmer had become the president of Zimmer Motor Cars Corporation.